secure-systems-lab/secure-systems-lab.github.io/_posts/2017-04-24-DockerCon.md

 Docker's security team has been extending Notary's implementation of TUF to ensure the secure distribution of secrets.
 Their technique securely maps the secret into the file system of the worker container.
-Even though the secret is mapped as a file, it is actually only stored in memory and is never written to disk.
+Even though the secret is mapped as a file, it is only stored in memory and is never written to disk.
 The Docker team has added a lot of clever design aspects to make this possible.
 I'm sure I'll be talking in more detail about this new technique in a future post.